-- Foreign employees who work abroad: These employees work outside of the United States.
+- Foreign employees who work abroad: These employees work outside the United States.

-- Employees in different locations, based on rating areas: These employees live outside the individual health insurance rating area of the organization’s physical address.
+- Employees in different locations, based on rating areas: These employees live outside the individual health insurance geographic rating area1 of the organization’s physical address.

-Beyond these customizations of family status and age, you must offer your ICHRA to each employee in the same class on the same terms.
+Beyond these customizations of family status and age, you must offer your ICHRA to each plan participant in the same class on the same terms.

 Using employee classes to structure ICHRA eligibility

-Now that we’ve covered what the 11 employee classes are, let’s talk about how you can use them.
+Now that we’ve covered the 11 employee classes, let’s talk about how you can use them.
 The first use for employee classes is to help you structure your eligibility requirements for the ICHRA, allowing you to focus the benefit on the employees you most want to hire and retain.

-For example, employers that are primarily focused on hiring and retaining local full-time employees may choose to limit ICHRA eligibility to full-time employees over age 25 who live in the organization's rating area.
+For example, employers mainly focused on hiring and retaining local full-time employees may limit ICHRA eligibility to full-time employees over age 25 who live in the organization's rating area.

 You can also use employee classes to help you offer different benefits to different employees.
-For example, you can choose to offer a group health insurance policy to local employees while offering an ICHRA to employees who live outside the rating area.
-Alternatively, you could choose to offer group health to full-time employees while reserving the ICHRA for part-time employees.
-It’s all completely up to you!
+For example, you can choose to offer a traditional group health plan to local employees while offering an ICHRA to employees who live outside the rating area.

-If you choose to offer both an ICHRA and group health insurance based on full-time or part-time status, salaried or hourly payment structure, or geographic location, you must ensure your employee classes are of a certain size.
+If you choose to offer both an ICHRA and traditional group health plan coverage based on full-time or part-time status, salaried or hourly payment structure, or geographic location, you must ensure your employee class size meets specific requirements.

-- If you have fewer than 100 employees, you need at least 10 employees in a class.
+- If you have fewer than 100 eligible employees, you need at least ten employees in a class.

-- If you have between 100 and 200 employees, you need at least 10 percent of the total number of employees in a class.
+- If you have between 100-200 employees, you need at least 10% of the total number of employees in a class.

-- If you have more than 200 employees, you need at least 20 employees in a class.
+- If your employee count is more than 200, you need at least 20 employees in a class.

 Using employee classes to set ICHRA allowance amounts

-Employee classes can also help employers offer different allowance amounts to different employees so you can better recruit the type of employees your organization needs most.
+Employee classes can also help employers offer different allowance amounts to different employees so you can better recruit the types of employees your organization needs most.

 For most organizations, full-time employees bring the greatest value.
 In this case, it makes sense to offer your full-time employees larger allowance amounts ($500 a month, for example) than your part-time employees ($300 a month, for example).

 You can also use an employee’s rating area to offer different allowance amounts.
-Because the individual market varies across the country, you might choose a standard (offering employees an amount equal to the lowest-cost silver plan in the area, for example) and alter the allowance amount based on that standard to employees in different rating areas.
+Because the individual health insurance market varies across the country, you might choose a standard (i.e., offering employees an amount equal to the lowest-cost silver plan in the area) and alter the allowance amount based on that standard to employees in different rating areas.

 Remember, you can also choose to offer different allowance amounts to different employees within each class by the employee’s age and family status.
-This flexibility allows employers to tailor their budgets to the outcomes they most desire with the ICHRA.
+Because there’s no annual maximum contribution limit with an ICHRA, you can tailor your budget to meet your needs.